apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Exclusive: Dem senators, ministers bash OPEC letter rattling COP28 summit**
+**Democrat John Whitmire wins Houston mayoral runoff over Sheila Jackson Lee**

-You can read more about it [here](https://www.axios.com/2023/12/09/senators-ministers-bash-opec-letter-cop28).
+You can read more about it [here](https://www.cbsnews.com/news/john-whitmire-wins-houston-mayors-race-runoff-defeats-sheila-jackson-lee/).

 ## Requirements
 - Python 3.8